Erallie/stream-bridge/README.md

 Sign out of that platform in your browser, open a private/incognito window, sign into the intended broadcaster account, and link it again from the dashboard.

 ## Support

-Visit the [StreamBridge support page](https://streambridge.gozarproductions.com/support) for help and feedback options.

 Report reproducible bugs and request features through [StreamBridge GitHub Issues](https://github.com/Erallie/stream-bridge/issues).